- Accounts: Checking, savings, CDs, youth and student, brokerage and investing, tax-advantaged savings, retirement

 1. Huge Range of Products and Services Under One Roof

-Compared to many other financial institutions that do the bulk of their business online, USAA offers an impressive lineup of products and services: most types of insurance, brokerage and retirement accounts, checking and savings accounts, and several types of loans.
-It also offers value-added perks like rebates on auto and home purchases, discounts on other purchases, and ID theft protection.
+Compared to many other financial institutions that do the bulk of their business online, USAA offers an impressive lineup of products and services.
+It includes most types of insurance, brokerage and retirement accounts, checking and savings accounts, and several types of loans.
+It also offers value-added perks such as rebates on auto and home purchases, discounts on other purchases, and identity theft protection.

-With USAA, it’s possible to take care of most or all of you financial needs under one roof.
-By contrast, Capital One 360 offers lots of banking products and access to an online brokerage in Sharebuilder, but no loans or insurance products.
-Allstate provides a similarly comprehensive range of insurance products, but no banking or brokerage accounts.
+With USAA, it’s possible to take care of most or all of your financial needs under one roof.
+By contrast, Capital One 360 offers lots of banking products and access to an online brokerage with their E*trade acquisition but no loans or insurance products.
+Allstate provides a similarly comprehensive range of insurance products but no banking or brokerage accounts.

 2. Life Insurance Policies Don’t Include a War Clause

-3. The Potential for Annual Profit Distributions to Members
+3. Potential for Annual Profit Distributions to Members

 In addition to rebates and discounts on auto and home insurance and other purchases, USAA returns capital to its members in other ways.
 When you buy an insurance policy from the company, you automatically receive a Subscriber’s Account that holds a portion of USAA’s capital.
 If the company meets the annual financial performance goals set by the board of directors, you’re entitled to receive an annual payout from this amount that could range from a few dollars to several hundred.